-Conventional wisdom tells us that CI (Continuous Integration) is the necessary first piece to a CI/CD (Continuous Integration/Continuous Deployment) pipeline.
+Conventional wisdom tells us that an automated CI (Continuous Integration) pipeline is the necessary first piece to a CI/CD (Continuous Integration/Continuous Deployment) pipeline.
 Typical advice for adding CI/CD to an existing project goes something like this:

 - Write a bunch of automated tests, broadly employing the test pyramid.
 Aim for 100% test coverage.